ciberado/eks-fargate-workshop/README.md

 # EKS with Fargate workshop

 This short workshop will provide you with instructions to start your journey through serverless Kubernetes in EKS.
+Remember you can reach me through [Twitter](https://twitter.com/ciberado), [LinkedIn](https://linkedin.com/in/javier-more) or mail (`email at javier-moreno dot com`) to solve any doubt.

 ## Requirements